bakapear/JibrilBot/README.md

-## JibrilBot - "Exceptional unit"
+## JibrilBot
-A Discord bot I made just for fun.
+Filled with knowledge and wisedom :3